ibrahim-mubarak/define-env/README.md

     <FIELD_NAME>:
       type: enum     # String | bool | int | enum
       default:       # If it is set the field in the env is optional.
-      enum_values: # Defines the possible values of the enum.
+      enum: # Defines the possible values of the enum.
 Required field when the type is enum.
+        values:
           - value1
           - value2
 ```

 ### Env Class Generation